Crowds return for Midlands Grand National following pandemic

 - Published

-The Midlands Grand National is expected to welcome back up to 10,000 spectators, after the event was held behind closed doors in 2021.
+Thousands of spectators watched the return of the Midlands Grand National, after the event was held behind closed doors last year.

 The last race in front of a crowd was on 14 March 2020, just before the first coronavirus lockdown.